-0.1% to product formation are not included in this file.
-If you want to include them all use 0.
-Notice that allowed to stretch more than 30% with respect to their initial values.
+1) The first option uses the AXD algorithm described in Ref11, with which selected bond lengths are not allowed to stretch more than 30% with respect to their initial values.
 This can be useful to prevent the breakage of certain bonds.
-This option can be used invoked using the following keyword infr pair:
+This option can be used invoked using the following keyword nfr pair: